 Only Treasury Bond Funds In HSA?

 Investing only in Treasury bonds or Treasury bond funds in the HSA helps a little bit on the distributed earnings, but it doesn’t relieve the bigger hassle of tracking purchases and sales.
-Adding up the total distributed earnings during the year isn’t that difficult after all.
+After all, adding up the total distributed earnings during the year isn’t that difficult.
 Many financial institutions report the total interest and dividends paid on the statements.

 Make Your Life Easier